plattegruber/simple-model-registry/README.md

 ## Description

 MLOps is evolving quickly, encompassing new features every day.
-Registries, deployments, monitoring, experiment tracking - a lot of these things are probably overhead for very small teams, or for teams just dipping their toes into MLOps.
+Registries, deployments, monitoring, experiment tracking - a lot of these things can be overkill for very small teams, or for teams just dipping their toes into MLOps.
 If you have a model and are already leveraging some simple deployment (functions or something similar), a good first step is to store those models in a central repository.
 This library coordinates with a storage provider you configure (e.g. Azure Storage) to reduce the friction between your developers and model engineers.

 ## Getting Started